-You can’t always assume that the rate you see advertised is the rate you will earn your money forever as it may only be an introductory offer.
+You can't always assume that the rate you see advertised is the rate you will earn on your money forever as it may only be an introductory offer.
 So, when looking for a new account it is of optimum importance to find out if the advertised interest rate is artificially high and whether it will drop after a number of months or years.

 If this is the case you shouldn't discount the account, but instead find out when the high interest rate will end and make a note to switch to one of the other high interest paying current accounts on offer the moment it changes.